Snapchat/KeyDB-docs/docs/armm-configurations-basic-setup.md

 **REMINDER** : Executing `replicaof` will drop and delete the current server’s entire data.
 Backup the current server’s data in case the data is needed.

-2. Initialize a client via `keydb-cli -p <port of M1>` that connects to M1.
+2. Initialize a client via that connects to **M**1.
 Execute the command `replicaof <address of M2> <port of M2>`.
 M1 will drop all of its current database and load M2’s dataset.
 M1 is now a copy of M2.

 ![ActiveReplica2](/img/doc/ActiveReplica2.png)

-3. Initialize a second client via `keydb-cli -p <port of M2>` that connects to M1.
+3. Initialize a second client that now instead connects to **M2**.
 Execute the command `replicaof <address of M1> <port of M1>`.
 M2 will drop all of its current database and load M1’s dataset (the same data that M2 sent to M1).

 ![ActiveReplica3](/img/doc/ActiveReplica3.png)